-My oldest friend sent me this once-forgotten picture.
+My oldest friend just sent me a once-forgotten picture.
 I'm 16, most likely skipping school with her - with a clove cigarette nearby, I am certain.
-Our glorious hangout was Pike Place Market in Seattle, where I eventually moved to and worked in a year later.
+Our glorious hangout was Pike Place Market in Seattle where I eventually moved to and worked in a year later.
 To this day, it is my favorite place in the world.
 It delights me to intimately know the winding tunnels of shops, the familiar scents of fish and spice and wet concrete.
-This picture represents how I have spent years sifting through the layers of myself to find mySelf.
+This picture represents how I have spent years sifting through the layers of myself to find my Self.

 I'm still in the process.
 Thank God.

 I have grappled with spirituality for most of my life.
 At 16, I was going through my personal trial-by-fire with the concept of God.
 I was fascinated and enthusiastic and demanded a genuine relationship, but I didn't know what that felt like.

 My searing emotions ushered my Embodiment.
 I was Awakening while I was dying.

 In this great transformative process, I literally screamed every four-letter word known in our language at my church, at God, again and again and again.
 To escape being associated with whom I deemed hypocrites, I tried to be atheist but I couldn't shake the feeling of Divine Grandeur.
 Where was this unspoken Sweetness coming from in this broken world soothing my broken heart?
 Then I realized the Sweetness was coming from inside of me, whole and complete and eternal.
 Yet, this luminous spark needed cultivation to shine and I polished myself through inquiry.